 The substitution area should be situated in the center along one sideline of the court.
-It extends 4.5 meters (5 yards) each side from the halfway line.
+It extends 4.5 metres (5 yards) each side from the halfway line.
 Players must leave or enter the handball court area from the substitution line.

 What Equipment is Needed for Handball?

 The game is safer for all competitors when you have the right gear and equipments.
-European team handball equipment often comprises different items than regular handball equipment for schools.
+So, European team handball equipment often comprises different items than regular handball equipment for schools.

 What are 10 Basic Rules in Handball?

-What is the Difference between Handball and Dodgeball?
+What’s the Difference between Handball and Dodgeball?